Integer sample size and event counts

 ## [1] 429.8846

-If we replace the beta argument above with a integer sample size that is a multiple of 3 so that we get the desired 2:1 integer sample sizes per arm (432 = 144 control + 288 experimental targeted) we get slightly larger than the targeted 80% power:
+If we replace the beta argument above with an integer sample size that is a multiple of 3 so that we get the desired 2:1 integer sample sizes per arm (432 = 144 control + 288 experimental targeted) we get slightly larger than the targeted 80% power:

 nBinomial(p1 = .2, p2 = .1, alpha = .025, n = 432, ratio = 2)